Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Introduction

 \section{Introduction}

-Harms from algorithmic systems — that is, the adverse lived experiences resulting from a system’s deployment and operation in the world — occur through the “co-productive” ~\cite{Jasanoff_2004} interplay of technical system components and societal power dynamics ~\cite{Green_Viljoen_2020}.
-Computing research has traced how marginalized communities — referring to communities that face structural social exclusion ~\cite{Liang_Munson_Kientz_2021} — disproportionately experience sociotechnical harms from algorithmic systems (e.g., ~\cite{Friedman_Nissenbaum_1996, Graham_2005}), including the inequitable distribution of resources ~\cite{Crawford_2017}, hierarchical representations of people and communities ~\cite{Yee_Tantipongpipat_Mishra_2021}, disparate performance based on identity ~\cite{mengesha2021don}, and entrenchment of social inequalities (e.g., ~\cite{Benjamin_2019, Eubanks_2018}, among others.
-In this way, algorithmic systems’ enactment of power dynamics \cite{Orlikowski_2000} can function as a minoritizing practice ~\cite{Crooks_Currie_2021} through which unjust social hierarchies are formed and reinforced.
+Harms from algorithmic systems — that is, the adverse lived experiences resulting from a system’s deployment and operation in the world — occur through the interplay of technical system components and societal power dynamics ~\cite{Green_Viljoen_2020}.
+This analysis considers how these ``harms (not bounded by the parameters of the technical system)" can ``travel through social systems (e.g., judicial decisions, policy recommendations, interpersonal lived experience, etc.)" \cite[n.p.]{DataSociety2022}.
+Computing research has traced how marginalized communities — referring to communities that face structural forms of social exclusion ~\cite{Liang_Munson_Kientz_2021} — disproportionately experience sociotechnical harms from algorithmic systems ~\cite{Friedman_Nissenbaum_1996, Graham_2005}.
+Such experiences include, but are not limited to, the inequitable distribution of resources ~\cite{Crawford_2017}, hierarchical representations of people and communities ~\cite{Noble_2018, Yee_Tantipongpipat_Mishra_2021}, disparate performance based on identity categories ~\cite{BarocasSelbst_2016, mengesha2021don}, and the entrenchment of social and economic inequalities ~\cite{Benjamin_2019, Eubanks_2018}.
+In this way, algorithmic systems’ enactment of power dynamics \cite{Orlikowski_2000, henne2021} can function as a minoritizing practice ~\cite{Crooks_Currie_2021} through which unjust social hierarchies are reinforced.